SinkSAM-Net: Knowledge-Driven Self-Supervised Sinkhole Segmentation Using Topographic Priors and Segment Anything Model: Acknowledgment

 \section{Acknowledgment}

-We thank the Ministry of Agriculture Chief Scientist, grant number 16-17-0005, 2022, and the Negev Scholarship by the Kreitman School of Ben-Gurion University of the Negev that support Osher Rafaeli’s PhD studies.
+We thank the Ministry of Agriculture Chief Scientist, grant number 16-17-0005, 2022, and the Negev Scholarship by the Kreitman School of Ben-Gurion University of the Negev for supporting Osher Rafaeli’s PhD studies.
+We also thank the reviewers and editor for constructive comments and suggestions during the revision process, which greatly improved the manuscript.

-\begin{IEEEbiography}[{ }]{Osher Rafaeli} received a B.Sc. in Geology from Ben-Gurion University of the Negev (BGU), Beer Sheva, Israel, in 2018.
-He is currently a Ph.D. student at the Ben-Gurion University of the Negev.
-His main research interests include AI-based image processing and geoinformatics solutions for soil piping erosion research. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Tal Svoray} received a Ph.D. in Radar Remote Sensing of Mediterranean Vegetation from Bar Ilan University, Ramat-Gan, Israel, in 2001.
-He is currently a Professor at the Ben-Gurion University of the Negev.
-His main research interests include object segmentation and detection, remote sensing of soil and vegetation, environmental psychology and geostatistics.. \end{IEEEbiography}

-\begin{IEEEbiographynophoto}{Ariel Nahlieli} received a Ph.D. from the Department of Environmental, Geoinformatics and Urban Planning Sciences at Ben-Gurion University of the Negev, Beer Sheva, Israel, in 2024.
-He is currently focused on researching and understanding the main factors that contribute to the formation and evolution of soil piping erosion in semiarid regions. \end{IEEEbiographynophoto}